fraz0815/gptouch-python/README.md

     ```

 3. **Install `gnome-randr`**:
     - `gnome-randr` can be installed using Cargo, the Rust package manager.
 First, ensure you have Rust and Cargo installed.
-Follow the instructions at [rust-lang.org](https://www.rust-lang.org/tools/install).
+Follow the instructions at [rust-lang.org](https://www.rust-lang.org/tools/install), e.g.:
+     ```bash
+      curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+    ```

     - Once Rust and Cargo are installed, you can install `gnome-randr` by running:
       ```bash
       cargo install gnome-randr